gh-cguzman/nf_wishbone/README.md

 1. Create docker containers for each step to ensure reproducibility.

-2. Change output of COVERAGE matrix to reflect GENECE pipeline input.

 ## CHANGELOG

 `May 29, 2024` : Created first version of the `WISHBONE` pipeline.

+`June ??, 2024` : Implemented `WISHBONE` pipeline `v2`.
+Changed output of COVERAGE matrix to reflect GENECE pipeline input.
+Added preliminary end-motif correction.
+Added `--gc_correction` and `--em_correction` parameters.